 My prayer for those of you who love the Easter season is that you may realize that at the end of the day, love is stronger than death, and love has the final word.

--an article for the April 2012 Deep Cove Crier
+-an article published in the Deep Cove Crier/North Shore News

 It is also posted on Amazon UK (paperback and ebook ), Amazon France (paperback and ebook), and Amazon Germany (paperback and ebook).

 Restoring Health is also available online on Barnes and Noble in both paperback and Nook/ebook form.
 Nook gives a sample of the book to read online: http://tiny.cc/vj3bmx .
 Indigo also offers the Kobo ebook version: http://tiny.cc/kreonx .
 You can also obtain it through ITunes as an IBook: http://tiny.cc/1ukiox

 The book 'Restoring Health: body, mind and spirit' focuses on strengthening a new generation of healthy leaders.
 Drawing on examples from Titus' healthy leadership in the pirate island of Crete, it shows how North Americans can embrace a holistically healthy life.

 In order to obtain a signed copy in North America of the prequel book 'Battle for the Soul of Canada', Blue Sky, or God's Firestarters, please send a $25 etransfer to email@example.com .
 Cheques are also acceptable.

 Great reminder, Ed.
 Surely a blessed time to rejoice, reflect and remember.
 Thanks for this nudge.